MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 Together, they ensure accurate and safe radiotherapy delivery.

 ## Prepare your network
-First, we need to download the ZIP file at **DICOM patient export**  from:
+First, we need to download the ZIP file from:

 https://medicalaffairs.varian.com/headandneckbilat-imrtsx2